Learn & Teach: A Beginner's Guide

 First Try (Trachtenverein Klagenfurt)

-This simple dance by the Trachtenverein St. Gilgen would be excellent for beginners
+This simple dance by the Trachtenverein St. Gilgen would be an excellent one for beginners

 Schuhplattler at the Großwildalm, Austria